Sanford Pediatric Feeding Disorders Program

 - Motility problems

-Children with feeding disorders are not just "picky eaters."
-They present with longstanding feeding problems, which can include:
+Children with feeding disorders are not just picky eaters.
+They can have longstanding feeding problems, including:

 - Disruptive mealtime behaviors